intelligent-environments-lab/CityLearn/README.md

 - [energy_models.py](/energy_models.py): Contains the classes ```Building```, ```HeatPump``` and ```EnergyStorage```, which are called by the ```CityLearn``` class
 - [agent.py](/agent.py): Implementation of the Deep Deterministic Policy Gradient ([DDPG](https://arxiv.org/abs/1509.02971)) RL algorithm.
 This file must be modified with any other RL implementation, which can then be run in the [main.ipynb](/main.ipynb) file.
 - [reward_function.py](/reward_function.py): Contains the reward function that wraps and modifies the rewards obtained from ```CityLearn```.
 This function can be modified by the user in order to minimize the cost function of ```CityLearn```.
+- [example_rbc.ipynb](/example_rbc.ipynb): Example of the implementation of a manually optimized Rule-based controller (RBC) that can be used as a comparison
 ### Classes
 - CityLearn
   - Building